How to Run the Numbers on a Home Loan Refinance: A Worked Example

 - Legal/valuation charges: ₹8,500

-- Foreclosure fee (existing bank): Nil (RBI mandates zero foreclosure on floating-rate loans)
+- Foreclosure fee (existing bank): Nil (RBI mandates zero foreclosure charges on floating-rate loans)

 Total one-time cost to switch: ₹34,744